newrelic/newrelic-prometheus-exporters-packages/README.md

 # Prometheus Exporter Packages

-This project packages several Prometheus exporters together as native operating system packages, with the goal of providing a better installation experience for Prometheus exporters.
+This project packages several Prometheus exporters as native operating system packages, with the goal of providing a better installation experience for Prometheus exporters.

 All native packages are available for installation in New Relic's public repositories.